yannvanhalewyn/yannvanhalewyn/README.md

 Starting oktober I'll be available 20-30 hours p/w.
 I am quickly oriented in new projects and deliver fast.

 My rate is €70 / hour excl VAT.
 Video consultation free of charge.

+For defined projects I like working with a fixed price according to an analysis of requirements.
+I would love to invest my skills to make a contribution to human wellbeing.
+For a non profit or a social cause, let's discuss a rate that works for us.

 You can reach me at: